netZoo/netZooM/README.md

 (gpu)PANDA, (gpu)LIONESS, PUMA, SPIDER, optPANDA, and OTTER.

 ## Quick guide
-Git clone the repository into your local disk.
+Clone the repository into your local disk:

 ```bash
 git clone https://github.com/netZoo/netZooM.git
 ```

-Then add the netZoo to your MATLAB path
+Then add netZooM to your MATLAB path

 ```matlab
 addpath(genpath('path/to/netZooM'))